 If you are a project manager and don’t know what a scope creep is, you are either new to the gig - or just extremely lucky.
 But don’t worry, it happens to the best of us.

-In theory, the scope creep is an uncontrollable expansion of project goals that was not previously agreed upon.
+The scope creep is an uncontrollable expansion of project goals that were not previously agreed upon.
 It usually starts off small, but ends up in being more than you, your team, timeframe, and budget can handle.

 Additional unforeseen requests will impact realization: team, deadlines, and budget were all selected/determined according to project scope.
 All changes (big and small) will ultimately result in the final product being similar, but by no means the same as it was initially agreed upon.
 Also, there is a high possibility of team dissatisfaction, delays, and budget breach - all practical consequences of the scope creep.